-In this section, we study the $(\alpha, \beta)$ -Mule problem under the general graph model, where the underlying graph structure is complete (i.e., there is an edge between any pair of nodes).
+In this section, we study the (α, β) -Mule problem under the complete graph model, where the underlying graph structure is complete (i.e., there is an edge between any pair of nodes) and the network topology is arbitrary.

-A. (1,1)-Mule problem in general graphs
+3.1.
+(1,1)-Mule problem in complete graphs

-Let S be a star over V and $\rho$ be its root.
+Let S be a star over V and r be its root.
 We claim the following:

 Lemma 1.
-The optimal data gathering tree for the (1,1)-Mule problem in general graphs is a star.
+The optimal structure for the data gathering tree for the (1,1)-Mule problem on complete graphs is a star rooted in one of the nodes of V.

-Proof: For any data gathering tree each node in $V \setminus \{\rho\}$ must be traversed at least once.
+Proof.
+For any data gathering tree each node in $V \setminus \{r\}$ must be traversed at least once.
 The proof follows since the travel distance of the mule for a star is:

-$$|t(m, \{v\})| = \begin{cases} 0 & v \neq \rho \\ \text{Length of shortest tour} & \text{otherwise} \\ \text{over } V \setminus \{\rho\} \end{cases}$$ is optimal.
+$$|t(m, \{v\})| = \begin{cases} 0 & v \neq r \\ \text{Length of shortest tour} & \text{otherwise} \\ \text{over } V \setminus \{r\} \end{cases}$$ is optimal.

-Lemma 1 implies that the (1, 1)-Mule problem is equivalent to the problem of finding a node $\rho \in V$ and a tour over $V \setminus \rho$ , such that the cost of the tour is minimized.
-We use this fact to prove the $\mathcal{NP}$ completeness of the (1, 1)-Mule problem.
-Consider the standard decision TSP problem: Given a set S of n points, and length K, we need to find whether exist a cycle that goes through all points in S whose length is at most K?
-The decision version for the (1, 1)-Mule problem is as follows: given a set P of n points, and parameter L, we need to find whether we can remove one of the points so the cycle for the remained points will be of length at most L?
+Lemma 1 implies that the (1,1)-Mule problem is equivalent to the problem of finding a node $r \in V$ and a tour over $V \setminus r$, such that the cost of the tour is minimized.
+We use this fact to prove the \mathcal{NP} -completeness of the (1,1)-Mule problem.
+Consider the standard decision TSP problem:

+Given a set S of n points, and length K, we need to find whether exist a cycle that goes through all points in S whose length is at most K?
+The decision version for the (1,1)-Mule problem is as follows: given a set P of n points, and parameter L, we need to find whether we can remove one of the points so the cycle for the remained points will be of length at most L?

 Claim 2.
-The (1,1)-Mule problem is $\mathcal{NP}$ -complete.
+The (1,1)-Mule problem is \mathcal{NP} -complete.

-Proof: It's easy to see that the problem is NP.
-We only show $\text{TSP} \leq_P (1, 1)$ -Mule.
+Proof.
+It is easy to see that the problem is in NP.
+We only show $TSP \leq_P (1,1)$ -Mule .
 Given n points and parameter K from TSP instance, we construct the instance for our problem as follows.
 We set P to contain S and one more point x.
-The parameter L will be equal to K. We put point x far way from all other points of P so that the distance from x to any of them will be more than K. Clearly, there is a solution to (1, 1)-Mule problem for P and L if and only if there is solution to TSP problem.
+The parameter L will be equal to K. We put point x far way from all other points of P so that the distance from x to any of them will be more than K. Clearly, there is a solution to (1,1)-Mule problem for P and L if and only if there is solution to TSP problem.